 Don't forget to pray first!
-Have fun!

 |God has given us five senses: sight, hearing, taste, touch and smell.
 These senses help us to learn about the world around us.
 God can speak to us through our senses.
 But so can Satan.
 It is up to us to guard these gateways to the soul.
 We must listen for God’s voice and keep away from Satan’s voice.

 Thousands of messages come to us every day through our eyes.
 Some of these messages are good, and some are bad.
 While it is not possible to keep out all the bad messages, there is a lot we can do.

 |How many of the things you see on TV are about violence, wrongful sex, drugs, lying, hatred and disrespect?
 The Bible says the eyes are the light of the body.
 If we fill our eyes with these evil things, we are more likely to do them.
 At the very least, they begin to seem less bad to us.
 The light has gone dim.